sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 !!! note "Notes on the Permanent Data Storage"

-    - The command line examples for Docker later in this documentation show the use of bind mounts.
+    - The command line examples for Docker in this documentation primarily show the use of bind mounts.
 Experienced container administrators can easily adapt the examples to volumes.
     - In our examples the directory with the permanent data storage is named "sedex-data".
 Of course you can name this external bind mount directory or volume differently (for example, to indicate which sedex ID the data belongs to), but then you have to adapt the examples to your actual directory name.
     - Other container platforms (Kubernetes, OpenShift, etc.) know specific concepts for persisted data volumes.
 Please refer to the corresponding documentation for your platform.